DJustConnect/djustconnect-partnerapi-client/README.md

         }
 </code></pre>

-**DarStatus/RarStatus/FarmStatus**
+### DarStatus/RarStatus/FarmStatus

 Get the resp. status of your **D**ata**A**ccess**R**equests, **R**esource**A**ccess**R**equests and Farms using these GET endpoints.
 All three endpoints can be called with or without filtering.
 Refer to the Dar-, Rar-, and FarmStatusFilters in the Filters-folder to read about their full specifications.
 Each filter extends the same **PagingFilter** allowing you to specify the desired number of records per page (**PageSize**) and the number of the page to view (**PageNumber**).
-Furthermore, each separate filter will then add it's own specific properties allowing you to finetune the way your requested data is returned/displayed: the API responds with four keys in the **header** -
+Furthermore, each separate filter will then add it's own specific properties allowing you to finetune the way your requested data is returned/displayed: the API responds with four keys in the **header**
-Xpages (the number of pages returned), X-PageNumber (the pagenumber requested in the filter for display), X-PageSize (the amount of records per page as requested in filter) and X-TotalCount (the total amount of records in the response).
+X-pages (the number of pages returned), X-PageNumber (the pagenumber requested in the filter for display), X-PageSize (the amount of records per page as requested in filter) and X-TotalCount (the total amount of records in the response).
 This information is delivered to the user in a PagedResult including the header's paging information and the deserialized response object.
 <pre><code>
         public static PagedResult<T> GetPagedResult<T>(Dictionary<string, IEnumerable<string>> headers, string json)